atomic6-org/ghg/docs/_sources/waste_gases.rst.txt

     \text{CO}_2\; Equivalent\; Emissions = Total\; Carbon\; Content\; for\; All\; Components \cdot Oxidation\; Factor \cdot Atomic\; Weight\; of\; Carbon \cdot Molar\; Concentration

-This equation is derived from Equation 5 from [EPA2016DirectEmissionsfromStationaryCombustionSources]_.
+This equation is derived from Equation 5 from [EPA2016_p11]_.

 where :math:`Total\; Carbon\; Content` is the sum of all the carbon contents for all gas components, :math:`Oxidation\; Factor` is the percentage of carbon that is actually oxidized when combustion occurs, :math:`Atomic\; Weight\; of\; Carbon` is the natural atomic weight of carbon gas, and :math:`Molar\; Concentration` is the gas total number of moles per unit volume.

+..
+[EPA2016_p11] `EPA, 2016: 2016 EPA Greenhouse Gas Inventory Guidance, Direct Emissions from Stationary Combustion Sources, pp. 11 <https://www.epa.gov/sites/default/files/2016-03/documents/stationaryemissions_3_2016.pdf#page=14>`_